amlajmi/scoring-system/README.md

-# 🎾 Scoring System – Tennis Kata with Kafka
+# 🎾 Tennis Scoring System

-This project implements a simple tennis game scoring engine.
+This repository hosts a simple tennis game scoring engine using **Kafka** and **Spring Boot**.

-It includes:
+It features:

-- A **Kafka producer** that takes a sequence like `"ABBABBBABABABABAAAB..."` and emits `BallWonEvent` events.
-The character ‘A’ corresponding to “player A won the ball”, and ‘B’ corresponding to “player B won the ball”.
+- 🟢 A **Kafka producer** that emits `BallWonEvent` messages based on a sequence like `"ABBABAABABABAB..."`, where each character represents the player who won the ball (`'A'` or `'B'`).

-- A **Kafka consumer** that listens to those events and tracks the **live score**, following real tennis rules (including deuce, advantage, win).
-For example, reading the following sequence `“ABABAA”`, the consumer prints :
+- 🟡 A **Kafka consumer** that listens to these events and updates the **live game score** using real tennis rules (including *deuce*, *advantage*, *win*).

+📘 Example:

+Given the input `"ABABAA"`, the output would be:

 ```
-“Player A : 15 / Player B : 0”
+Player A : 15 / Player B : 0
-“Player A : 15 / Player B : 15”
+Player A : 15 / Player B : 15
-“Player A : 30 / Player B : 15”
+Player A : 30 / Player B : 15
-“Player A : 30 / Player B : 30”
+Player A : 30 / Player B : 30
-“Player A : 40 / Player B : 30”
+Player A : 40 / Player B : 30
-“Player A wins the game
+Player A wins the game
 ```

 ---